garylirocks/quickrefs/azure-ai.markdown

 ## Azure AI Foundry

+For developers, allow full customization

 Azure AI Foundry portal combines access to multiple Azure AI services and generative AI models into one user interface.
+- Model catalog
+- Prompt flow engineering
+- Gen-AI model deployment, testing, and custom data integration capabilities of Azure OpenAI service
+- Integration with Azure AI Services for speech, vision, language, etc

+### AI Hub

+- A collaborative workspace for AI development
+- A resource in Azure
+- Define assets that can be used across multiple projects
+- Create members with different roles
+- Manage compute instances
+- Connections (to data sources, GitHub, etc)
+- Policies (eg. automatic compute shutdown)
+- A hub can host one or more projects
+  - Projects are also resources in Azure

+Supporting services:

+- A **Storage account** in which the data for your AI projects is stored securely.
+- A **Key vault** in which credentials used to access external resources and other sensitive values are secured.
+- A **Container registry** to store Docker images used by your AI solutions.
+- An **Application insights** resource to record usage and performance metrics.
+- An **Azure OpenAI Service** resource that provides generative AI models for your applications.